-Rear-enders can happen anywhere — on freeways, boulevards, residential streets and even at parking lot entrances and exits.
-Almost always the at-fault driver is not paying attention and is driving while distracted.
+Rear-enders can happen anywhere and in a lot of different ways.
+You see them on freeways, boulevards, residential streets and even at parking lot entrances and exits.
+Almost always the at-fault driver (the one at the rear) is not paying attention.
+And though we hear many excuses, most of them fall into the general category of distracted driving.
 The Centers for Disease Control & Prevention (CDC) reports that distracted driving kills nine people every day and injures about a thousand.

 Distracted driving can include eating, putting on makeup, or fiddling with the stereo, entertainment or navigation system.
 But the most common distraction is our smartphones.
-The National Safety Council tells us that over a million crashes a year are caused by drivers who pay more attention to their smartphones than their driving.
+The National Safety Council tells us that over a million crashes a year, from minor fender-benders to gruesome wrecks, are caused by drivers who pay more attention to their smartphones than their driving.

 The NHTSA, through the Virginia Tech Transportation Institute (VTTI), did some research about vehicle collisions.
-Some of the important findings about rear-enders include:
+Some of the important findings about rear-enders included these: